There are different types of snakes in Virginia, both venomous and non-venomous.

 Eastern milk snakes range in length from two to three feet.

-Though none of these types of snakes in Virginia are poisonous, the colors of the venomous coral snake are mimicked by the eastern milk snake and the northern scarlet snake.
+Though none of these types of snakes in Virginia are poisonous, the eastern milk snake and the northern scarlet snake mimic the colors of the venomous coral snake.
 Coral snakes are not found in Virginia.

 8. Red Corn Snakes

-In Virginia, red corn snakes are a regular sight.
+Red corn snakes are a regular sight in Virginia.
 They inhabit over forty-four counties across the state, and many have been seen near Salem, Roanoke, and Richmond.

 However, you probably won’t see one even if you go extremely near a red corn snake.
 Being very shy, they would much sooner burrow under the ground than take a chance on an encounter with humans or other predators.